BytecodeAgency/Coding-Standards/README.md

 # Javascript

+*Our guidelines are mostly based on the AirBnB ESLint config, with a few a couple of modifications*

 * If possible, use vanilla Javascript.
 Don't add jQuery just for a simple DOM manipulation or a simple API call
 * Use Yarn as a package manager: [it's better than NPM](https://www.sitepoint.com/yarn-vs-npm/)
 * The usage of Typescript is encouraged to ensure type safety